-The Certificate in Sign Language Interpreting is designed to train individuals to become Sign Language Interpreters and facilitators of communication for the Deaf.
-The program combines theoretical and practical learning experiences that will further develop the students' linguistic knowledge and understanding of American Sign Language (ASL), as well as their awareness of Deaf culture.
+The Certificate in Sign Language Interpreting program is designed to prepare individuals who are pursuing a path in interpreting and becoming facilitators of communication for the Deaf.
+The program combines theoretical and practical learning experiences that will develop the students' linguistic knowledge and understanding of American Sign Language (ASL), as well as their awareness of Deaf culture.